 - Remembered.
 By ensuring planning is interleaved and spaced there are deliberate opportunities to re-learn and make connections with what is already known.
 Retrieval tasks are purposefully planned to aid knowledge retention.

-- Powerfully addresses the social disadvantaged.
+- Provides curriculum equity.
 The curriculum is relevant, offers experiences that children may not otherwise benefit from, allowing for a developing cultural capital.

 The ‘curriculum matters, as it defines the knowledge and experiences that learners will receive beyond their home environment’ (Biesta, 2009).
 Education is the key to transforming life chances; we support every member of our community to think about their thinking and be a part of shaping their success.